Name Kate Anderson

 A friend graduated from the GSD several years before I applied or even considered urban planning.
 She gave me a tour of Gund Hall when I was in town visiting, and I loved the architecture and her descriptions of studio work.
 I saw it as a place that cultivated a lot of innovation and collaboration.

 How has your impression changed since coming to the GSD?

 I definitely believe that the GSD fosters innovation and collaboration – my classmates work well together and are all amazing, in very diverse ways.
-After spending so many working hours in Gund, I can't say I always take a step back to appreciate the design of the building that attracted me at the beginning.
-But, I do stay inspired by seeing the work of everybody surrounding me.
+After spending so many working hours in Gund, I can't say I always took a step back to appreciate the design of the building that attracted me at the beginning.
+But, I was able to stay inspired by seeing the work of everybody surrounding me.

 Are you involved in any student groups?
 What have you gained from the experience?

-I'm part of HUPO (Harvard Urban Planning Organization), which plans various planning-related events.
+I was a part of HUPO (Harvard Urban Planning Organization), which plans various planning-related events.
 It's a good way to get connected to the planning world outside of GSD classes.
-I also recently joined the Dudley House Orchestra – a musical group for Harvard graduate students.
+I also joined the Dudley House Orchestra – a musical group for Harvard graduate students.
 It's a nice, consistent musical outlet, as well as a good way to meet students from other schools.